epfml/disco/mobile-browser-based-version/information/ARCHITECTURE.md

 #### Data

-The data module takes care of uploading data, converting it into tensors and preparing it for training.
+The data module takes care of connecting local data, converting it into tensors and preparing it for training (preprocessing).

 #### Train

-The train does as the name imply training, this can be either decentralised or federated.
-To take care of weight sharing we use callback functions that are called every n rounds; e.g. if n = 1.5, then every 1.5 epochs the callback is executed, which in brief is the client sharing the weights.
+As the name implies, this takes care of training, which is either decentralised or federated mode.
+For communication of model updates (weight sharing) we use callback functions that are called every n epochs; e.g. if n = 1.5, then every 1.5 epochs the callback is executed, which in brief is the client sharing the model weights.

 #### Client

-The client takes care of communication, if it is federated then it is with the server, and if decentralised then between peers.
+The client takes care of communication, if it is federated then communication is with the server, and if decentralised then between peers.

 #### Server

-The server takes care of listening for incoming weights and aggregating them whenever enough have been added (federated).
-For the decentralised case it simply keeps track of who the clients are in order to let them know who they can share weights with.
+The helper server in the federated case takes care of listening for incoming weights, and aggregating them whenever enough have been received.
+For the decentralised case the helper server only keeps track of the list of available clients, in order to let them know who they can share weights with.

 ## Code Organisation